Algae in the aquariumCauses for algae and algae control

 When the aquarium plants start growing their nutrient requirements will increase, so you will have to adapt your nutrient supply to their growing needs.
 You can find more detailed information in our article "fertilization during the cycling phase", which treats just that subject.

-Most nutrient imbalances and, in their wake, increased algal growth, are usually caused by slacking tank maintenance, for example if regular water changes are skipped.
-A regular, ideally weekly, water change of around 50% is really important for the overall development of an aquarium, and it may prevent algae.
+Most nutritional imbalances and, in their wake, increased algal growth, are usually caused by slacking tank maintenance, for example if regular water changes are skipped.
+A regular, ideally weekly, water change of around 50% is vital for the overall development of an aquarium, and it may prevent algae.
 Besides the addition of fresh, unpolluted water, by changing water you remove unwanted substances and prevent certain elements from building up in the water.
 A 50% water change will keep the nutrients for your plants at a suitable level.
-It prevent nutrient peaks, and you may even be able to do without weekly water tests to monitor your parameters.
+It prevents nutrient peaks, and you may even be able to do without weekly water tests to monitor your parameters.

-However, there may be other situations that are responsible for a nutrient imbalance, like for example sloppy fertilisation, lights that are too strong or that are left on for too long, a CO2 bottle that has run empty, or even changes in the environment, like different light or a move to another location.
+However, there may be other situations that are responsible for a nutritional imbalance, like for example sloppy fertilisation, lights that are too strong or that are left on for too long, a CO2 bottle that has run empty, or even changes in the environment, like different light or a relocation.
 Even seasonal temperature fluctuations can be responsible for such a change.
 If you find a sudden increase of algae you first need to identify them correctly and then take suitable countermeasures.
 In addition you should try to find out what has caused the infestation in the first place and find a remedy.

 In order to help you diagnose algae correctly we have drawn up a rough summary, which you will find in the following.
 In the next articles we will go into much more detail on the different types of algae, the way to control them individually and on typical reasons for algae.